ShaneCurcuru/slides/apachecon/TheApacheWay-Track-ApacheConNA2017.md

 ---
 template: separator
-# Apache Way For Businesses
+# The Apache Way To Bring Your Project To The Incubator
 ## Nick Burch
 ## 2:30PM

 ---
 template: logorb
 # How to bring your project to the Apache Incubator (or)
-# Companies and Apache, the Good and the Bad

-Nick / Shane to write, Nick speaking (Shane at board meeting)
+Everything to consider when bringing your (corporate?) project to the ASF and the Apache Incubator.

+Case studies of how companies have successfully updated their projects and changed working habits to be more successful as an Apache project
+- and to get through the incubator efficiently!

 ---
 template: separator